DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - create a rigid bodies for random world items(the rigid bodies must be removed when at rest)
 - add a shadow map for the levels to use
 - implement tangent space mapping for bumps
+- do the smoothing groups need to be loaded from the object file?